xplosionmind/quitsocialmedia.club/pages/about.md

 Simply abandoning social media platforms changes nothing.

-I looked online for information and arguments to understand how Social Media work, but every publication always focused on few of them, and none was absolutely comprehensive; therefore, I decided to put everything together by myself
+I looked online for information and arguments to understand how Social Media work, but every publication always focused on few of them, and none was absolutely comprehensive; therefore, I decided to put everything together by myself.

 This website has three main purposes: